 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The quick answer is yes, you should get your standard vaccinations as soon as possible.
+The quick answer is yes, if you have lymphoma, you should get your standard vaccinations as soon as possible.

-Your immune system is made of a gigantic network of cells that communicate with each other in order to build up its defenses and fight against incoming infections.
-When an infectious agent, like bacteria, viruses and parasites, is introduced, your body works to build up immunity against it.
-But certain types of cancer, like leukemia, lymphoma and multiple myeloma, affect your immune system directly.
+Your immune system is made up of a gigantic network of cells that communicate with each other in order to build up its defenses and fight against incoming infections.
+When infectious agents like bacteria, viruses and parasites are introduced, your body works to build up immunity against them.

 “Your immune system is a really big, coordinated network with millions of cells communicating with one another,” explains Dr. Dean.
 “If you take a bunch of malignant versions of those cells and plop them into that network, they can disrupt the normal interactions between immune cells that they depend on in order to do their jobs properly.”

 The standard treatment combination of chemotherapy and immunotherapy drugs affects your immune system, too, by temporarily wiping out some healthy immune cells.
-That can lower your immune system’s ability to create antibodies against new infections it hasn’t seen before.
+When you’re going through these treatments, they can lower your immune system’s ability to create antibodies against new infections it hasn’t seen before.

-For this reason, Dr. Dean recommends receiving vaccinations before your diagnosis, or receiving your vaccinations after diagnosis but before treatment to give your body enough time to build up its defenses before it loses that ability.
+For this reason, Dr. Dean recommends receiving vaccinations before your diagnosis, or receiving your vaccinations after diagnosis, but before treatment, to give your body enough time to build up its defenses before it loses that ability temporarily during treatment.

 “It’s important to try to top off your immunity as much as possible before we get too far into treatment,” advises Dr. Dean.
 “It takes a long time for those reserve antibody-making cells to recover to normal levels again after people have finished their treatment.”

-One way to get your immune system to generate a robust response against infection is to introduce a live virus to your immune system so it produces a mild infection and begins building antibodies against future attempts from that infection.
+Live virus vaccines get your immune system to generate a robust response against infection by introducing a live virus to your immune system.
+When this happens, it produces a mild infection so your body can begin building antibodies against future attempts from that infection.